Review + Landing Page = Match Made in Heaven

 • Someone just bought a product

-• Chatbot accompanied with reviews
+• Chatbot with customer reviews

 • “4 other people are looking at the same hotel!”